-- 1. One of the most important aspects of counseling is confidentiality.
+1. One of the most important aspects of therapy is confidentiality.
 It is also essential in building trust with your clients.
-There are several aspects of confidentiality of which you need to be especially aware. - a) You should know your agency's regulations regarding confidentiality of case notes, files, and taping - b) Since taping is an important aspect of your supervision, it is your responsibility to secure the permission from your clients in writing (see Appendix 7 for a sample).
+There are several aspects of confidentiality of which you need to be especially aware.

+- a) You should know your agency's regulations regarding confidentiality of case notes, files, and taping - b) Since taping is an important aspect of your practicum seminar and MACPCE, it is your responsibility to secure the permission from your clients in writing (see Appendix 8 for a sample).
 You must also explain the limits of confidentiality to clients.
 You must let clients know who else will be hearing the tape (i.e., supervisor/class) and for what purpose

-- c) As a professional, any information shared in class is to be kept confidential by all class members. - d) The client's full name should not be used on tape nor should you label tapes with identifying information - e) When tapes are turned in for supervision review, they should be handed to your supervisor by you and not delivered by another student or counselor nor should they be left unattended.
-You should receive them in the same manner.
+- c) As a professional, any information shared in class is to be kept confidential by all class members. - d) The client's full name should not be used on tape nor should you label tapes with identifying information - e) When tapes are used for review, they should be handled by you and not by another student or counselor nor should they be left unattended.